 The first step is to build a patient-focused website, which you can learn more about by visiting our Direct Response Websites page.
 But simply having a website that internet users can’t find won’t get you very far.

-The next step is Search Engine Optimization, or SEO.
+The next step is local Search Engine Optimization, or SEO.

 What is Search Engine Optimization?